scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

         }
     }

-At the large size we bring the icon back in and content areas are shifted over two columns.
-The Design System Layout component has push and pull helpers we can use to manipulate where a content area is placed in the grid.
+At the large size, we bring the icon back in and content areas are shifted over two columns.
+The Design System layout component has push and pull helpers that we can use to manipulate where a content area is placed in the grid.
 Here we'll use `colpush` to shift things over by two columns.

     @include media-query(large) {
         .my_layout--document {